-Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about iOS 13’s successor.
+Apple’s iOS 13 update is official and today we want to take you through everything we know, and think we know, about the upcoming operating system.

 Apple is still hard at work improving iOS 12.
-The company recently released iOS 12.3.1 and iOS 12.3.2 bug fix updates and the company is planning to release iOS 12.4, another milestone update, this summer.
+The company recently released iOS 12.4.1 for iPhone, iPad, and iPod touch. iOS 12.4.1 brings an important security patch.

 iOS 13 Beta